If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Keep In Mind

 This snow rake is designed for standard asphalt shingle roofs.
-If you have another type of roof, check with the manufacturer before buying.
+If you have a metal or tile roof, check with the manufacturer before buying to ensure compatibility.

 Pros